Meßkirch: Notable residents

 Meßkirch is the birthplace of composer Conradin Kreutzer, archbishop Conrad Gröber, writer and Georg Büchner Prize winner Arnold Stadler and, most famously, the philosopher Martin Heidegger.
 Also included are the well-known brewers Johann Nepomuk Schalk and his sons Herrmann and Oscar who began the Schalk Brewery in Newark, New Jersey, the first to bring lager beer to New Jersey.

 The town's name is also connected with a Renaissance painter whose provisional name is Master of Meßkirch.
 His Adoration of the Magi can be seen in the church of St. Martin.
 Katharina von Zimmern (1478-1547), the last abbess of the Fraumünster Abbey in Zürich, was born in Meßkirch.

 Culture

 The Bodenseesender radio transmitter in the nearby village of Rohrdorf was turned off in February 2012.

 History

-In 1800, the city was the site of battle of the French Revolutionary Wars.
+In 1800, the city was the site of a battle of the French Revolutionary Wars.

 Campus Galli

 Campus Galli is a project to construct an authentic medieval town with a Carolingian monastery, that is located in woodlands near Meßkirch.